intruder-detection/shelly-api-typescript/index.md

 console.log(status);
 ```

+Almost all methods of [Gen2+ devices](https://shelly-api-docs.shelly.cloud/gen2/) are present in the current client implementation.

 In the following video, we see how easy it is to use the API client

 <video src="converted_file.mp4" width="800" height="600"  controls ></video>

 ---

-Almost all methods of [Gen2](https://shelly-api-docs.shelly.cloud/gen2/) devices are present in the current client implementation.
+# Demos

+There's a [branch with demos](https://github.com/intruder-detection/shelly-api-typescript/tree/demos) for the API client.